 Welcome to Scorpion’s Legal Tips!
 Every week we’ll share stories of injustice and show you how you can strike back legally.

-* This is only basic legal advice and cannot be relied on solely.
+* This is only basic tax advice and cannot be relied on solely.
 The information is correct at the time of being sent to publishing.
+This is not financial advice.